Best tools for AI-ready documentation

 We evaluated each tool against the same criteria so the ranking is comparable:

-- Capability fit: how well the tool supports AI-ready documentation, grounding, and citation control
+- Capability fit: how well the tool supports AI-ready documentation, source grounding, and publishing

 - Reliability: consistency across common workflows and edge cases

-- Ecosystem fit: integrations and extensibility for typical stacks
+- Ecosystem fit: integrations and extensibility for common stacks

-- Differentiation: what the tool does meaningfully better than close alternatives
+- Differentiation: what each tool does meaningfully better than close alternatives

 - Evidence: documented outcomes, references, or observable performance signals